 In most parts the road had no tarmac and was just a dusty rutted track full of potholes with ample scatterings of fallen stones from the overhanging cliff face.

 Jim was good enough to point out that we had at least another 1000 kilometres of this over the next two or three weeks.
 What is true is that however beautiful it is, these high scary tracks alongside cliff edges are relentless and sometimes quite scary!

 As our long day drew to a close, we pulled up in a small village, had our tea overlooked by the village dogs and one of the youngest children and then we collapsed into bed pretty exhausted before 9pm.
 Tonight we are hoping that the bedbugs don’t bite - literally!

 On the plus side, Landy is doing really well.
 In the morning we walked around our camping spot and looked across at Afghanistan.

 Just as we were packing away, we heard the first of three or four gunshots and saw a motorbike with three people scarper on the other side.
-After a few minutes a soldier sauntered into the village with his rifle swinging at his side.
-My guess is that he had been firing in the direction of the opposite bank to scare the Afgans.
+After a few minutes a soldier sauntered into our village with his rifle swinging at his side.
+My guess is that he had been firing in the direction of the opposite bank to scare the Afghans.

 We were told later that these occurances were quite common and that it rarely resulted in anyone being shot, but that they were just making sure that the other side knew they were there and watching.
 It did not sound totally cool to us and we felt slightly more nervous than hitherto.

 Our plan for the rest of the day was to reach Rushon and get beyond it to the Bartang Valley.